Understanding Dream Interpretation

 Sigmund Freud regarded dream interpretation as “the royal road to a knowledge of the unconscious activities of the mind.”

-In most dreams we combine “day residue” or daily events with a fulfillment of wishes that we cannot fulfill in the waking state of consciousness.
+In most dreams, we combine “day residue” or daily events with the fulfillment of wishes we cannot fulfill in the waking state of consciousness.

-Any wish that we had in the previous day and could not fulfill remains within us as a stuck energy.
-We can suppress it so that it doesn’t interfere with our daily functioning, for example, if the wish cannot be fulfilled due to social conventions.
-This energy can be suppressed but it remains in the unconscious level of the mind where it waits to be expressed, experienced during the night, in dreams, where there is no convention, no morality, no ego.
+Any wish we had the previous day and could not fulfill remains within us as stuck energy.
+We can suppress it so that it doesn’t interfere with our daily functioning — for example, if the wish cannot be fulfilled due to social conventions.
+This energy can be suppressed, but it remains in the unconscious level of the mind where it waits to be expressed, experienced during the night, in dreams, where there is no convention, morality, or ego.

-However, even dreaming about some of our deeply unconscious wishes could be highly upsetting therefore, Freud postulated, there is a “censor” within us who distorts our wishes and codes them symbolically into non-disturbing dream material.
+However, even dreaming about some of our deeply unconscious wishes could be highly upsetting; therefore, Freud postulated a “censor” within us that distorts our wishes and codes them symbolically into non-disturbing dream material.
 In this way, the energy is at least partially released, yet sleep is undisturbed.
 If this mechanism fails, the dream can become disturbing, resulting in a nightmare or anxiety dream.

-In Freudian dream interpretation, the symbolism is analyzed, which allows to identify the unconscious wishes that are trying to become fulfilled.
-Then they can be released under the guidance and support of the psychoanalyst, thereby freeing any tensions and neurosis they may have created in the patient.
+In Freudian dream interpretation, the symbolism is analyzed, which allows us to identify the unconscious wishes that are trying to become fulfilled.

 Carl Gustav Jung

-Jung continued where Freud left off, expanding his theory of why we dream and how to appropriately interpret dreams.
+Jung continued where Freud left off, expanding his theory of why we dream and how to interpret dreams appropriately.

-If Freud focused on the pathological side of dreams and the personal unconsciousness, Jung spoke of the broader meaning of dreams and the collective unconsciousness.
+If Freud focused on the pathological side of dreams and personal unconsciousness, Jung spoke of the broader meaning of dreams and collective unconsciousness.

-Jung recognized that there are archetypes, dream images with a universal meaning that are common in dreams across all humans.
+Jung recognized that there are archetypes — dream images with universal meanings, common in dreams across all humans.

 While Jung’s method of dream interpretation appears similar to the traditional methods of dream dictionaries, like Freud’s method, it relies heavily on the subjective interpretation of the dreamer himself.